Principles of Optics: Background

-In 1933, Springer published Max Born's book “Optik”; this dealt with all optical phenomena for which the methods of classical physics, and Maxwell's equations in particular, were applicable.
-In 1950, with encouragement from Sir Edward Appleton, the principal of Edinburgh University, Born decided to produce an updated version of his “Optik” book in English.
+In 1933, Springer published Max Born's book Optik, which dealt with all optical phenomena for which the methods of classical physics, and Maxwell's equations in particular, were applicable.
+In 1950, with encouragement from Sir Edward Appleton, the principal of Edinburgh University, Born decided to produce an updated version of Optik in English.
 He was partly motivated by the need to make money, as he had not been working long enough at Edinburgh to earn a decent pension, and at that time, was not entitled to any pension from his time working in Germany.

-The first problem that Born had to tackle was that after the US joined the war in 1941, “Optik” had been reproduced and sold widely in the US, along with many other books and periodicals.
+The first problem that Born had to tackle was that after the US joined the war in 1941, Optik had been reproduced and sold widely in the US, along with many other books and periodicals.
 This had been done under the aegis of the Office of Alien Property which was authorised to confiscate enemy property, so that neither the authors nor the publishers received any payment for these sales.
 When the war ended, the printing continued, still with no payment of royalties to authors or publishers.
 Born had been writing regularly to try and reclaim his book, pointing out that he was not an alien, as he had been a British citizen at the start of the war.
 He enlisted the support of various people and organisations, including the British Ambassador in Washington.
-In response, he got a letter saying that he would have to pay 2% of the retail price of any new book he wrote which was based on “Optik”.
+In response, he got a letter saying that he would have to pay 2% of the retail price of any new book he wrote which was based on Optik.
 An article in the Manchester Guardian about how Jean Sibelius had been deprived of royalties in the same way, prompted him to write a letter describing his own situation.
 Eventually, his rights to the book were returned and he received backdated royalties.

 He quickly realised that the important developments in optics which had occurred in the years since the original book had been written would need to be covered.
 He approached Dennis Gabor, the inventor of holography to collaborate with him in writing the book.
 Emil Wolf, a research assistant at Cambridge University, was invited to write a chapter in the book.
 Gabor subsequently dropped out because of time constraints.
 Born and Wolf were then the main authors with specialist contributions from other authors.
-Wolf wrote several chapters and edited the other contributions; Born's input was a modified version of “Optik” and also collaboration with Wolf in the planning of the book, and many discussions concerning disputed points, presentation and so on.
+Wolf wrote several chapters and edited the other contributions; Born's input was a modified version of Optik and also collaboration with Wolf in the planning of the book, and many discussions concerning disputed points, presentation and so on.

 They hoped to complete the book by the end of 1951, but they were "much too optimistic".
 The book was actually first published in December 1959.